 It makes me cringe when I think about it now.
 Yet after birthing three children and devoting a great deal of time to studying female athletes and the postpartum body, I have a new outlook on working with women.
 Postpartum is HARD.
 One of my goals is to make postpartum better.

 There is SO MUCH information that I wish I knew then about caring for my body after birth.
 I am passionate about helping women on their postpartum journey to rebuild their core and pelvic floor health and live a happy, active life.

 Another one of my goals is to instill more confidence in women.
-I am surrounded by hundreds of intelligent, capable, beautiful women in my life, yet too many of them weigh their own happiness (no pun intended) on the the size of their waist or hips.
+I am surrounded by hundreds of intelligent, capable, beautiful women in my life, yet too many of them attach their own happiness and worthiness to the the size of their waist or hips.
 Life is too short.
 Let’s celebrate our bodies and all that they do for us.
 Many of us have grown and birthed babies, climbed mountains and crossed finish lines.
 The female body is incredible and we must honor and protect it.

-Movement, good food, great company, these are the things that make me happy.
-Not much excites me more than helping women feel stronger and more confident in their own skin!
+Movement, good food, great company, these are some things that make me happy.
+Not much excites me more than helping women feel stronger and more confident in their own bodies!